maximilionus/interform/docs/general.rst

 List of classes for supported DIF languages, that can be used:

 :``Serialix``:
-    Unified instance generator for any supported language.
+    Unified instance generator for any supported format.
 Implemented in version ``2.1.0`` and should be preferred as the main entry point for any interaction with this package.

 :``JSON_Format``:
-    Support for JSON language.
+    Support for JSON format.
 Absolutely the same for built-in and external (ujson) ``json`` parsers.

 :``YAML_Format``:
-    Support for YAML language
+    Support for YAML format

 :``TOML_Format``:
-    Support for TOML language
+    Support for TOML format

 Module Hierarchy
 --------------------------------
-- ``serialix`` - Contains main language parsers and module meta information imports for easy access.
+- ``serialix`` - Contains main formats parsers and module meta information imports for easy access.
     - ``core`` - Realisation of basic features, that will be inherited and used in other modules.
     - ``meta`` - Meta information, like version, author, etc.
     - ``serialix`` - Instance generator implementation
     - ``cli`` - CLI realisation module.
 No public API available.
-    - ``langs`` - Subpackage with realisation of main features for various DIF languages
+    - ``langs`` - Subpackage with implementation of main features for various serialization formats
         - ``json``
         - ``toml``
         - ``yaml``